 The CER Writing Group is a student-led group that meets approximately every two weeks.
 Members read and discuss each other's work in progress.
 It is open to graduate students and visiting scholars conducting ethnographic research.
 Preference is given to CER affiliates but others are welcome if space permits.
 For more information, contact email@example.com

 The Center for Ethnographic Research (CER) Summer Workshop provides mentorship, hands-on research experience, and advanced training in designing and executing a project using qualitative methods for motivated undergraduates and beginning graduate students.
-The CER Summer Workshop will provide students with six weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by CER visiting scholars and graduate fellows.
+The CER Summer Workshop will provide students with five weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by CER visiting scholars and graduate fellows.
 The topics in the seminars include the following:

 In addition to these weekly seminars, each CER student is assigned a graduate student mentor.
 Mentors provide feedback on research project development and design.
 Mentors also offer supplemental information sessions on graduate school and graduate school application preparation.